crowingram/crowingram/README.md

 - 📫 Hit me up on twitter using the same handle

 Experienced front end developer (PHP) starting at the beginning with js frameworks

+I've picked up some Node/npm and Express on the route to learning React